philc/book-notes/business/powerful - patty mccord.md

   department woods just can't be true is not in this not a promise you should've made.
 * Get rid of PIPs.
 They're not great tools for genuinely changing performance.
 Instead, just be candid and give very regular feedback in every 1:1.
 * Have a high bar.
-Ask yourself is this person excellent, do they love wheat they do, and does the company really need someone great in that position?
+Ask yourself is this person excellent, do they love what they do, and does the company really need someone great in that position?